Phase transitions in when feedback is useful: Results

-where $\Phi$ is a complicated function that involves solving for a quartic equation. $\nrg_{\rm bn}=W_{\rm b}\sigma_{\rm b}^{2}$ is the feed{\bf b}ack {\bf n}oise cost, i.e. the cost incurred by the noise variance in feedback messages.
+where $\Phi$ is a complicated function that involves solving for a quartic equation.
+Below in section~\ref{TOS} we will interpret the behavior of this function. $\nrg_{\rm bn}=W_{\rm b}\sigma_{\rm b}^{2}$ is the feed{\bf b}ack {\bf n}oise cost, i.e. the cost incurred by the noise variance in feedback messages.
 In Fig~\ref{fig:Predictability}A, $\Phi$ (solid yellow line) is plotted as a function of the feedforward noise cost.
 Where Eq~\ref{fbCond} holds as an equality (feedback and feedforward noise costs that correspond to points on the yellow line), an optimal observer is indifferent about sending feed{\em back} messages.
 Sending feedback is useful below that line, and harmful above it.